ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 }
 ```

-Once these methods are in place we’re able to access them in our other files:
+Once these functions are in place we’re able to access them in our other files:

 ```
 // userRounds.js